jmltn/old-jamesmilton.me/_posts/2016-12-29-raspberry-rev-outcome.md

 *Please note that this pdf was converted from a PowerPoint presentation.
-Because of this, embeded videos which were once on the PowerPoint are not present on this pdf.*
+Because of this, embedded videos which were once on the PowerPoint are not present on this pdf.*

 <iframe src="https://docs.google.com/viewer?srcid=0BxnFEsoXA64PY004UkdzOFNuRjA&pid=explorer&efh=false&a=v&chrome=false&embedded=true" width="100%" height="700"></iframe>